 Duncan Lay is the fantasy author of the trilogy “The Dragon Sword Histories” – The Wounded Guardian, The Radiant Child, and The Risen Queen.
 He is also a layout designer and headline writer at the Sunday Telegraph.
 You can find Duncan over at http://www.duncanlay.

-You can check out the five episodes of The Bloody Quarrel on Kindle, below.
+You can check out The Bloody Quarrel on Kindle, below.

 If you’d prefer hard copy, head on over to Galaxy Bookstore to pick up the first trilogy in one gritty volume.
 Click on Galaxy Bookstore’s logo below to head straight over to their Sydney-based store!